Canada's Rachel Homan hands Switzerland first loss, improves to 7-2 at curling worlds | TSN

 Canada's Homan hands Switzerland first loss, improves to 7-2 at curling worlds

+UIJEONGBU-SI - Switzerland's Silvana Tirinzoni is undefeated no longer after meeting Canada's Rachel Homan.

-UIJEONGBU-SI - Canada's Rachel Homan handed Switzerland's Silvana Tirinzoni her first loss of the round-robin with a 7-6 victory at the LGT women's world curling championship on Thursday.
+Homan handed Tirinzoni her first loss of the round-robin with a 7-6 extra-end victory at the LGT women's world curling championship on Thursday.

-Homan's Ottawa-based team of Tracy Fleury, Emma Miskew and Sarah Wilkes scored a point with the hammer in the extra end to improve to 7-2 at Uijeongbu Arena.
+The Ottawa-based team, which also includes Tracy Fleury, Emma Miskew and Sarah Wilkes, scored a point with the hammer in the 11th end to improve to 7-2 at Uijeongbu Arena.

+"It took us 11 ends to beat them, and I'm just really proud of my team for sticking together and trying to make the next one," Homan said in a press release.

 Canada is tied with Sweden's Anna Hasselborg and South Korea's Eunji Gim, while Tirinzoni leads the standings at 8-1.

-The top six teams in the 13-team field will advance to the weekend playoffs.
+The top six teams in the 13-team field will advance to the weekend playoffs, while the bottom four compete in a qualifying round for a spot in the semifinals.

+The win virtually guaranteed Canada a spot in the women's curling competition at the 2026 Olympics, according to Curling Canada.

+"I feel pretty proud that we're able to represent Canada and get enough points to get to an Olympic spot," Homan said.
+"I'm just proud that we're able to clinch that spot for Canada."

 Canada was scheduled to play Japan's Sayaka Yoshimura (3-6) later Thursday.